 The only extant fragment of Mariute (1918), restored by the Museo Nazionale del Cinema, Turin:

-The tinted and toned copy of L’amazzone mascherata (1914) restored by the Museo Nazionale del Cinema, Turin:
+L’amazzone mascherata (1913), restored by the Museo Nazionale del Cinema, Turin (Dutch intertitles):

 Excerpt fromAssunta Spina (1915):